bokulich-lab/q2-fondue/tutorial/tutorial_draft.md

               --o-paired-reads output_dir_paired
 ```

-> _Note:_ This action only accepts individual Run IDs and **no** BioProject accession numbers!

 ## Extracting the metadata or sequences artifacts
-All [QIIME 2 artifacts](https://docs.qiime2.org/2018.4/concepts/) fundamentally are zipped files, containing additional
+All [QIIME 2 artifacts](docs.qiime2.org) fundamentally are zipped files, containing additional
 information on the artifact's provenance, type and format.
-All of these information can be exposed using
+All this information can be exposed using
-`qiime tools peek` - however in case we want to have a to work with the retrieved data outside of QIIME 2,
+`qiime tools peek`.
+In case we want to work with the retrieved data outside of QIIME 2,
 it is possible to extract the artifacts.

 #### Get a metadata TSV file